jqnatividad/qsv/README.md

 Using the `snappy` command, we can compress NYC's 311 data (15gb, 28m rows) to 4.95 gb in *5.77 seconds* with the multithreaded `compress` subcommand - *2.58 gb/sec* with a 0.33 (3.01:1) compression ratio.
 With `snappy decompress`, we can roundtrip decompress the same file in *16.71 seconds* - *0.89 gb/sec*.

-Compare that to [zip 3.0](https://infozip.sourceforge.net/Zip.html), which compressed the same file to 2.9 gb in *248.3 seconds - 43x slower at 0.06 gb/sec* with a 0.19 (5.17:1) compression ratio - for just an additional 14% (2.45 gb) of saved space. zip also took 4.3x longer to roundtrip decompress the same file in *72 seconds* - *0.20 gb/sec*.
+Compare that to [zip 3.0](https://infozip.sourceforge.net/Zip.html), which compressed the same file to 2.9 gb in *248.3 seconds on the same machine - 43x slower at 0.06 gb/sec* with a 0.19 (5.17:1) compression ratio - for just an additional 14% (2.45 gb) of saved space. zip also took 4.3x longer to roundtrip decompress the same file in *72 seconds* - *0.20 gb/sec*.

 ## RFC 4180 CSV Standard

-qsv validates against the [RFC 4180](https://datatracker.ietf.org/doc/html/rfc4180) CSV standard.
-However IRL, CSV formats vary significantly & qsv is actually not strictly compliant with the specification so it can process "real-world" CSV files. qsv leverages the awesome [Rust CSV](https://docs.rs/csv/latest/csv/) crate to read/write CSV files.
+qsv hews closely to the [RFC 4180](https://datatracker.ietf.org/doc/html/rfc4180) CSV standard.
+However, in real life, CSV formats vary significantly & qsv is actually not strictly compliant with the specification so it can process "real-world" CSV files. qsv leverages the awesome [Rust CSV](https://docs.rs/csv/latest/csv/) crate to read/write CSV files.

 Click [here](https://docs.rs/csv-core/latest/csv_core/struct.Reader.html#rfc-4180) to find out more about how qsv conforms to the standard using this crate.